Overview

 Uploading a Certificate Request File

-1. Log into Apple Developer Center with the admin account, and click Certificates, Identifiers & Profiles.
+1. Log in to Apple Developer Center with the admin account, and click Certificates, Identifiers & Profiles.

-2. Click Certificates > .
+2. Choose Certificates > .

 4. Click Choose File..., select the Certificate Request File generated in section "Generating Certificate Request File", and click Continue to successfully generate the CER certificate.